Learn the common signs of mental illness in adults and adolescents.

 Or in a crisis, text "NAMI" to 741741

-NAMI is pleased to announce that Gail Daumit, M.D., MHS, FACP, and A. Eden Evins, M.D., MPH, will receive the NAMI 2021 Scientific Research Award for their tireless work in the mental health field at the Inspiring Hope Through Research hybrid in-person and live-streaming event on Oct.
+NAMI is pleased to announce that Gail Daumit, M.D., MHS, FACP, and A. Eden Evins, M.D., MPH, will receive the NAMI 2021 Scientific Research Award for their tireless work in the mental health field at the Inspiring Hope Through Research virtual event on Oct.
 6, 2021.

 Dr. Daumit is Samsung Professor of Medicine in the Division of General Internal Medicine at the Johns Hopkins University School of Medicine and Director of the Johns Hopkins NIMH ALACRITY Center for Health and Longevity for Mental Illness.
 She is a practicing general internist, epidemiologist and mental health services researcher devoted to improving physical health and decreasing premature mortality for persons living with serious mental illness.
 She has led NIH-funded research focused on understanding and narrowing these health disparities for more than 20 years.
 She has participated in developing guidelines for the World Health Organization to address physical health conditions in serious mental illnesses.
 She is also Vice Dean of Clinical Investigation at Johns Hopkins University School of Medicine.